Are you pregnant and finding you’ve started struggling with breakouts?

 Pregnancy hormones don’t cause acne in every woman, however.
 And even in the same woman, their response to hormonal fluctuations can vary between pregnancies.
 With my first pregnancy, I had horrible cystic acne throughout and immediately postpartum, while with my second, my skin was clearer than it had ever been.

-If you’re one of the women who finds yourself struggling with terrible skin when you’re pregnant, you’re probably wondering what you can do about it.
+If you’re one of the women who find yourself struggling with terrible skin when you’re pregnant, you’re probably wondering what you can do about it.

 Acne Medication While Pregnant